There have been times when an environment is laden with a massive amount of detection alerts similar to -

 Malware detected: 'Troj/LnkRun-C' at 'I:\Loccal Disk.lnk'Malware detected: 'Troj/LnkRun-C' at 'Q:\New Volume.lnk'

 The detection is flagged in the drives I: and Q: which are hosted on a File Server.
 It's totally normal and by-design that Sophos Anti-Virus will only block the execution of a Malware present on a Shared Network Location.
 It will not clean the infection.
 These outstanding Alerts can be safely Marked as Resolved but this action should be performed at the end of the Remediation section.

-For now we should not conclude that this Endpoint is infected and shift our focus of investigation to the Server which is hosting the share.
+For now, we should not conclude that this Endpoint is infected and shift our focus of the investigation to the Server which is hosting the share.
 In our demonstration, the file server is called P520-2016-1 which hosts a shared folder called TestShareOn2016.